-Annexure A
+Annexure-A

-Details of Directors seeking appointment/ re-appointment at the ensuing Annual General Meeting fixed on Tuesday, the 20th August, 2019 as required under Regulation 36(3) of the SEBI (LODR) Regulations, 2015.
+Details of Directors seeking appointment/re-appointment at the 26th Annual General Meeting to be held on September 30, 2020

+[Pursuant to Regulation 36(3) and 26(4) of the SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015]

-Name of the Director Mrs.Rimpy Jeswani Mrs. Kavita Hingorani Director Identification Number 07936444 00275442 Date of Birth 31/12/1991 24.01.1967 Age 27 years 52 years Date of Appointment 15.07.2019 14.03.2015 Qualification B.B.A.
-B.A.
-Relationship with Director/Manager/KMP - Wife of Managing Director Brief Profile - Has about 21 years' experience of running garment and property business.
-Directorship held in other Companies (excluding Section 25 And foreign Companies) - Niktin Properties Estates Pvt.
+Name of the Director Mr. Anshul Darshan Kukreja Mrs. Kavita Hingorani Director Identification Number 08617459 00275442 Date of Birth 03/03/1998 24.01.1967 Age 23 years 52 years Date of Appointment 28/11/2019 14.03.2015 Qualification B. B. A. B.A.
+Relationship with Director/Manager/KMP Wife of Managing Director Brief Profile Has about 21 years' experience of running garment and property business.
+Directorship held in other Companies (excluding Section 25 And foreign Companies) Nil Niktin Properties Estates Pvt.
 Ltd. Viking Advanced Technologies Pvt.
 Ltd. Memberships/Chairmanship of committees of other companies (includes only Audit & Shareholders/ Investors Grievance/ Stakeholders Relationship Committee) Nil Nil Shareholding in the Company (Equity) Nil 10,50,000 Equity Shares